Elevation: 6,125 ft

 This peak is not in the book.

 Thorn Peak is located roughly 3.0 miles south of Idaho City at the head of Grayback Gulch and north of Thorn Creek.
-To reach the summit from ID-21, turn east on Thorn Creek Road, FS-377, and follow it east to its junction with FS-389, which runs up the North Fork Thorn Creek to the obvious 5,640 ft+ saddle at the top of the North Fork (NF) Thorn Creek drainage in approximately 10 miles.
+To reach the summit from ID-21, turn east on Thorn Creek Road/FS-377 and follow it east to its junction with FS-389.
+FS-389 heads up North Fork Thorn Creek to the obvious 5,640+ foot saddle at the top of the North Fork (NF) Thorn Creek drainage in approximately 10 miles.
 Park here for each of the two routes described below.
+USGS Idaho City

-From this point, hikers can follow the summit ridge cross-county west approximately 1 mile to the peak.
-Be sure to stay on the south side of the ridge prior to reaching Point 6,113 ft, as the north side is choked with brush up to this point.
-After Point 6,113, simply follow the old jeep road along the ridge, which traverses very near the summit.
+From this point, hikers can follow the summit ridge cross-country west approximately a mile to the peak.
+Be sure to stay on the South Side of the ridge prior to reaching Point 6113, as the North Side is choked with brush up to this point.
+After Point 6113, simply follow the old jeep road along the ridge, which traverses close to the summit.

-Alternatively for a less adventurous but longer approach, hikers can walk dirt roads from the saddle for approximately 2 miles all the way to the summit.
-Start by heading downhill to the north on the same Thorn Creek Road.
+Alternatively, for a less adventurous but longer approach, hikers can walk dirt roads from the saddle for approximately 2 miles all the way to the summit.
+Start by heading downhill to the north on Thorn Creek Road.
 You will run into an intersection within a 0.25 mile or so.
-There, head left.
+At that point, go left.
 It may be possible to drive this route, but I believe there is a gate here and am unsure when/if it’s closed, and the same can be said for other roads in the area.
-Keep following this dirt road and turn left at the next three intersections until reaching the summit.
+Keep following this dirt road and turn left at the next 3 intersections until reaching the summit.

-If you have time, and for the best views and ridge traverse experience, I highly recommend continuing the easy hike past the summit and then following the broad rolling ridge south towards Point 5,918 ft, which could easily double the length and enjoyment of this outing.
-For the more adventurous and dedicated explorer, accessing the peak from the southwest may result in a better experience, but takes a lot more commitment.
-The expansive views from this ridge are potentially the highlight of the area and include the majority of the west Boise Mountains: the entirety of Boise Basin and the roughly 40-mile long, prominent Boise Ridge to the west; Mount Heinen and much of the Danskins to the south; and the entirety of Thorn Creek Butte to the east.
+If you have time (and for the best views and ridge traverse experience), I highly recommend continuing the easy hike past the summit and then following the broad rolling ridge south towards Point 5918, which could easily double the length and enjoyment of this outing.
+For the more adventurous and dedicated explorer, accessing the peak from the southwest may result in a better experience, but this takes a lot more commitment.
+The expansive views from this ridge are potentially the highlight of the area and include the majority of the West Boise Mountains: the entirety of Boise Basin and the roughly 40-mile long, prominent Boise Ridge to the West; Mount Heinen and much of the Danskins to the South; and the entirety of Thorn Creek Butte to the East.

-Recommended Mountain Bike Loop: From Idaho Highway 21, I suggest driving east on Thorn Creek Road for 1.4 miles until reaching an intersection with a dirt parking lot on the northwest corner; park here (sorry, I can’t recall the name of this dirt road/intersection).
-Then pedal up Thorn Creek Road, taking the described alternate dirt-road route to the summit (as described above), and now the fun begins!
+From ID-21, drive east on Thorn Creek Road for 1.4 miles until reaching an intersection with a dirt parking lot on the northwest corner.
+Park here (sorry, I can’t recall the name of this dirt road/intersection) then pedal up Thorn Creek Road, taking the described alternate dirt-road route to the summit (as described above).
+Now the fun begins!

-Head south on single track Trail #117 and enjoy the flow.
-Follow Trail #117 up the small ~100 ft hike-a-bike section to Point 5,918 ft and enjoy the view.
-Continue following the trail, which heads east shortly, stay right at the next intersection, and descend the south leg of Johnny Woods-Placer Creek Trail #119.
-Be sure to stay right at all intersections, avoiding accidentally descending motorcycle Trail #121, and eventually Johnny Woods-Placer Creek, Trail #119, drops into namesake Placer Creek itself.
+Head south on single track FST-117 and enjoy the flow.
+Follow FST-117 up the small ~100-foot hike-a-bike section to Point 5918 and enjoy the view.
+Continue following the trail, which quickly heads east.
+Stay right at the next intersection and descend the south leg of Johnny Woods-Placer Creek Trail/FST-119.
+Be sure to stay right at all intersections, avoiding accidentally descending Motorcycle Trail/FST-121, and eventually Johnny Woods-Placer Creek Trail/FST-119 drops into namesake Placer Creek itself.
 Continue following the trail adjacent to the creek, which eventually becomes an unofficial trail and is vacant from any maps, until you reach the obvious, well-maintained dirt road (again, the name of the dirt road escapes me).
 Follow the road back to where you parked.
-Stats are approximately 3k foot elevation gain over 15 miles round-trip.
-Some sections of the trail are steep and chunky but in general it’s a wonderfully fast and flowy ride with great scenery.
+Round-trip stats: 15 miles with about 3,000 feet of elevation gain.
+Some sections of the trail are steep and chunky, but in general it’s a wonderfully fast and flowy ride with great scenery.